loopbackio/loopback.io/pages/en/lb3/readmes/loopback-connector-mssql.md

 For more information on auto-migration, see [Creating a database schema from models](https://loopback.io/doc/en/lb3/Creating-a-database-schema-from-models.html) for more information.

 Destroying models may result in errors due to foreign key integrity.
-First delete any related models first calling delete on models with relationships.
+First delete any related models by calling delete on models with relationships.

 ## Defining models